borysn/SpringMVCSkeleton/README.md

 # Spring MVC Skeleton

-Spring MVC app ready to go.
-A simple skeleton structure that could be used to begin prototyping a Spring MVC Application.
+Spring Web MVC ready to go.
+A simple skeleton structure that could be used to begin prototyping application.
 Created using...

 >  - Spring STS 3.7.0
 >  - Tomcat 8